pelavarre/byoverbs/README.md

 It is easy for me

-I build the key fragment of that Sh Pipe out of more than one Letter each
+I build the key fragment of that Sh Pipe out of other abbreviations, more than one Letter each

     |tac |uu |tac |